-You probably have an old computer or laptop lying around, gathering dust in your attic, closet, or anywhere you can find to stash it.
-You know it’s also not a good idea to toss it into the trash.
-After all, chances are it runs fine; it’s just out of date.
+You probably have an old computer or laptop lying around.
+It’s gathering dust in your attic, closet, or anywhere you can find to stash it.
+You can’t really use it, but you know it’s inadvisable to toss it into the trash.
+After all, chances are it runs fine — it’s just out of date.
 But besides keeping it around out of guilt, what can you do with an old computer?
 It turns out there are plenty of options available.

 Here are our top tips on what you can do with your old computer.